AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 EduBook is a **desktop app for managing student details** that combines the simplicity of text-based commands with a clean, easy-to-use user interface.
-Its design lets you perform student management tasks quickly and efficiently, whether you prefer typing or using the visual interface.
+Its design lets you perform student management tasks quickly and efficiently, regardless of whether you prefer typing or using the visual interface.

 * Table of Contents
 {:toc}